-- You will be Signed-in with a temporary user profile.
+- Login again with the same user credential; you will be logged in with a new user profile.

 Open the file explorer and follow the below instruction: